Junior postdoctoral fellowship

 - Please note, when entering publications (e-portal ‘personal details’) , the previous sections A.1.1. and A.1.2. in the publication lists have been merged into a single section: ‘peer reviewed articles in journals’ (i.e. without distinguishing between Web of Science, VABB-SHW and the like).
 A2 deals with ‘non-peer reviewed articles in journals’.
 With the transition from the old to the new system, publications previously entered in A.1.1. and A.1.2. have already been combined in chronological order in the new section A1.
 However, applicants remain themselves responsible for the accuracy of the information included in the personal details, application forms and the like.
 Applicants are therefore advised to carefully check their combined publications in A1.

 - The application form now also features two questions relating to ‘responsible research and innovation’: one about the extent to which ‘gender and diversity’ has been taken into account in the research approach and another about the involvement of social stakeholders in the research.
 Applicants can justify their answers to both questions or, where appropriate, indicate why these aspects are not relevant to their application.
 The questions are intended to raise awareness about these aspects in terms of what is understood as responsible research and innovation.

 - Expert panels: make the right choice!

 - You can choose the expert panel that best fits your application.
-Check carefully the panel scopes in order to make the most adequate choice.
-For the interdisciplinary panel you should use the acceptancecriteria decision tree to figure out whether this panel does really fit your proposal.
+Carefully check the panel scopes in order to make the most adequate choice.
+For the interdisciplinary panel you should use the acceptance criteria decision tree to figure out whether this panel does really fit your proposal.